Yigenana/presentations/QCON/QCON18.md

 # GOing Retro

 **What Went Well?**
-* Key language design elements form distributed systems
+* Key language design elements for distributed systems
 * Concurrency model quick to implement
 * Robust Go tooling that fits into workflow
 * Fun to write and fun community

 **What Could be Improved?**
-* Versioning and vendoring lacks standards
+* Versioning and vendoring lack standards
 * Lacks maturity in some areas
 * Verbose for certain use cases